idgenchev/namespace-node-affinity/README.md

 # Required Permissions

-The namespace-node-affinity webhook requires `get` permissions for `configmaps` in all namespaces, so it can read the configuration for each namespace it's enabled for.
+The namespace-node-affinity webhook requires `get` permissions for `configmaps` in the namespace where the centralised config is deployed.

 The init container (if used) requires `get`, `create` and `update` for `mutatingwebhookconfigurations` in the `admissionregistration.k8s.io` api group to create or update the MutatingWebhookConfiguration.

-The `ClusterRole` included in [deployments](/deployments/) already includes all of the required permissions.
+The `Role` and `ClusterRole` included in [deployments](/deployments/) already include all of the required permissions and the supplied `RoleBinding` and `ClusterRoleBinding` binds the `Role` and `ClusterRole` to the `ServiceAccount` used by the webhook.

 # Configuration